luxfeerre/thesis-chatapp/chatapp/README.md

 Executing the puppeth command:

 **puppeth**

-Then follow the instructions and choose the Clique consensus alogrith with the account create in the previouse step and the time it should take to generate a block was 1 second for this application and write out the genesis block to a file.
+First set the Network Name to **node_poa**, set consensus alogrithm to Clique(PoA), set the signer account to the account created in the previouse step, set it to be a prefounded account, block creation time to 1 second and the network id to 101.
+Then choose to write out the genesis file.

 Then modify the script goqourum.sh which can be found in the repository.
 Change the --http.addr xxx.xxx.xxx.xxx to a valid IPv4 address of your Ethereum node.
-Then execute the script goqourum.sh to start the node:
+Then execute the script goqourum.sh to start the node from the directory where the genesis file was created.

-**goqourum.sh**

 ### **Upload smart contract**

 ### **Remote Tracer set up**

+Set this up on the same node as the Ethereum full node or on another node.

+Be sure to install Ubuntu 20.04 or higher and the dependencies described above and then install the software from this part.